 Tuesday night typically is a time to get to know the community we are serving better.
-A member (or members) of the hosting tribe or community come to share about their culture and history.
-There may also be other activities throughout the week that offer cultural insight into the location you are serving.
+Speakers from the hosting tribe or community may share about their culture and history.
+There may be other cultural activities throughout the week.

 Wednesday is the last full work day.